 14. Get Your Ring Cleaned Regularly

-If you keep your diamond polished and debris-free, it will maximize the stone's sparkle.
-The more shiny and eye-catching the diamond, the more it will appear larger than life.
-On the other hand, if it's dirty, it will look dull and small (no thanks!).
+Keeping your diamond polished and debris-free will maximize the stone's sparkle.
+The shinier and more eye-catching the diamond, the more magnificent it will appear.
+On the other hand, if it's dirty, it will look dull and small.
 As a general rule, you should have your ring professionally cleaned by a jeweler every six months.
 In the meantime, you can clean your ring at home whenever it could use a sprucing up.
-For at-home cleanings, all you need is dish-washing soap.
-Combine a few drops of dish-washing soap with warm water and let your ring soak in for 20 to 40 minutes.
+For at-home cleanings, combine a few drops of dishwashing soap with warm water and let your ring soak for 20 to 40 minutes.
 Then, brush the ring gently with a soft toothbrush and rinse it off.
-Let it air dry, or a soft cloth (never use a paper towel — surprisingly, this can scratch the ring!)This will clean off everyday debris like lotion and makeup.
+Let it air dry or use a soft cloth (avoid paper towels that could potentially scratch the ring).
+Doing so will remove everyday debris like lotion and makeup.